Dining at Disney’s Wilderness Lodge is always a treat. The resort offers several different restaurants worth the trip over for a meal.

-As for dining at the Wilderness Lodge, I truly hope you’ll add a meal there into your vacation schedule.
-Leave a comment and let me know which restaurant you’re most looking forward to visiting.
-Or tell me, what is your favorite Wilderness Lodge Restaurant?
+As for dining at the Wilderness Lodge, I truly hope you’ll add a meal there to your vacation schedule.
+So leave a comment and let me know which restaurant you’re most looking forward to visiting.
+Or tell me, what is your favorite Wilderness Lodge restaurant?

 Planning a Walt Disney World or other Disney Destination vacation?

 Our friends and travel partner, Firefly Travels, excels at doing Disney differently.
 You can fill out a plan your trip form on their website, and someone will reach out shortly to discuss the specifics.